ethereum/consensus-specs/specs/deneb/fork-choice.md

 Initially, verification requires every verifying actor to retrieve all matching `BlobSidecar`s, and validate the sidecar with `validate_blob_sidecars`.

 The block MUST NOT be considered valid until all valid `BlobSidecar`s have been downloaded.
-Blocks that have been previously validated as available SHOULD be considered available even if the associated `BlobSidecar`s has subsequently been pruned.
+Blocks that have been previously validated as available SHOULD be considered available even if the associated `BlobSidecar`s have subsequently been pruned.

 ```python
 def is_data_available(slot: Slot, beacon_block_root: Root, blob_kzg_commitments: Sequence[KZGCommitment]) -> bool: